greggcorp/Greggcorp/_posts/2023-03-25-thoughts-and-guidance-about-surveys.md

 **Surveys are a cheat code for team collaboration.**
 *Does this phrasing make sense?
 Did we miss any possible responses?
 Can you go through the flow once more and test the logic?* Surveys are a great forcing mechanism for teams to work together.
 You absolutely need multiple sets of eyes on a survey, especially as you write, design, and test it.

-## Things I don’t ever want you to do with a survey
+## Things I never want you to do with a survey

 **Never ask for information you already have.**
 If you send a survey to a customer for whom you have data, don’t ask them to provide you *with that same data*.
 That’s just a waste of time for everyone.